 The pH of urine works similarly.
 A pH test measures how basic or acidic the urine is.
 A standard measurement is 6.0, though anywhere from 4.5 to 8.0 is considered typical.

-So—can you freeze urine and use it for a future drug test?
+So—can you freeze urine and use it later on?
 Yes.
 Is it a perfect solution that will work every time without fail?
 No. The answer you are looking for is somewhere in the middle—a resounding “Maybe.”

-The most important one is to store your sample as soon as possible while avoiding any opportunities for contamination.
+The most important thing to consider is to store your sample as soon as possible while avoiding any opportunities for contamination.
 The longer your sample is left at room temperature (or hotter), the more likely the pee is to degenerate—and the more likely you are to fail.

 Use the natural warmth of the room or the low setting on a heating pad for the best thawing results.

 Finally, do not refreeze your urine sample.
 Once you’ve thawed it, use it—or lose it.
-Following these tips will ensure the highest possible success rate when it comes to using frozen urine to pass your future drug test.
+Following these tips will ensure the highest possible success rate when it comes to using frozen urine.